 For example, there are some core parameters that are often used to decorate the route.
 They are the limit value,

-key_func/lambda is to extract the unique identifier for the rate limit.
+key_func/lambda to extract the unique identifier for the rate limit.
 The default value is the remote address of the request.
 But we can custom and set up for specific current users by using flask login.
 For the details about user authentications, I would release other articles to elaborate.

 For scenarios where a rate limit should be shared by multiple routes.
 For example when you want to protect routes using the same resource with an umbrella rate limit.